 According to the World Health Organization, one of the main causes of childhood asthma is exposure to indoor dampness and mold.
 Furthermore, this exposure has also been associated with insomnia in adults, as well as depression, a weakened immune system and numerous skin conditions.
 Living in a damp home and inhaling mold particles can wreak havoc on your health, causing not only skin irritations, nasal congestion, and chest tightness, but also a myriad of other health problems.

-Nasal congestion, throat irritation, wheezing, coughing, and chest tightness are just some of the respiratory issues that you can have if you’re exposed to mold for too long.
-While mold isn’t toxic, it still produces irritating substances that can potentially cause more severe respiratory problems.
+Nasal congestion, throat irritation, wheezing, coughing, and chest tightness are just some of the respiratory issues that you can have if you’re exposed to toxic mold for too long.
+It can produce irritating substances that can potentially cause more severe respiratory problems.
 Avoid spending a lot of time in a damp room because your lung function can be seriously impaired, and you could end up with asthma or some other chronic health problem.
 Furthermore, long exposure to mold and mildew can lead to bronchitis, allergic rhinitis, and respiratory infections.
 Black mold ‒ one of the most dangerous types of mold ‒ will cause skin problems, but it can also cause idiopathic pulmonary haemosiderosis i.e. bleeding from the lungs.
 A condition similar to pneumonia ‒Hypersensitivity pneumonitis ‒ can also be the side effect of long exposure to damp rooms.
 Therefore, try to solve the problem of a moldy home, because if you spend more than a year in a damp home, your lungs will be especially susceptible to lung disease, which can eventually lead to Hypersensitivity pneumonitis.

 A disturbed sleep pattern is another side effect of a long exposure to mold and mildew.
 Namely, according to research, mold exposure was brought into connection with a higher risk of suffering from insomnia.
 Sleeping in a soggy room will cause respiratory problems, which will eventually lead to a lack of sleep, disturb your sleeping pattern, and if the exposure to damp environment continues, you can end up suffering from insomnia.
 Therefore, it’s a good idea to invest in the best air purifier for removing mold that will help you cleanse the air of mold spores.
 You will still have to find the cause of mold so you could remove it from the walls, but with an air purifier, you won’t be inhaling the mold fragments anymore, which will help you breathe easily and protect your lungs from the harmful effect of mold.